awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 | MariaDB 10\.1 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MariaDB.html)  |
 | MariaDB 10\.0 |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MariaDB.html)  |

+You can specify any currently supported MariaDB version when creating a new DB instance\.
+You can specify the major version \(such as MariaDB 10\.2\), and any supported minor version for the specified major version\.
+If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
+If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version you have specified\.
+To see a list of supported versions, as well as defaults for newly created DB instances, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.

 For information about the Amazon RDS deprecation policy for MariaDB, see [Amazon RDS FAQs](https://aws.amazon.com/rds/faqs/)\.

 ## Version and Feature Support on Amazon RDS<a name="MariaDB.Concepts.FeatureSupport"></a>